Tim Murphy (American politician): Elections

 For the first time in Murphy's career, he was challenged in the Republican primary.
 Evan Feinberg, also of Upper St. Clair, was a 28-year-old political novice and "Tea Party" favorite, was endorsed by Senators Rand Paul and Tom Coburn, FreedomWorks, and ABC Contractors.
 Murphy had the backing of two anti-abortion groups: National Right to Life Committee and PA Pro-Life Federation.
-He was also endorsed by former Governor Tom Ridge, former Congresswoman Melissa Hart, Allegheny County Republican Party Chairman Jim Roddey, State Representative Mark Mustio, State Senate candidate D. Raja, the National Rifle Association, and the Fraternal Order of Police of Allegheny County.
+He was also endorsed by former Governor Tom Ridge, former Congresswoman Melissa Hart, Allegheny County Republican Party Chairman Jim Roddey, State Representative Mark Mustio, State Senate candidate D. Raja, the NRA Political Victory Fund, and the Fraternal Order of Police of Allegheny County.
 Murphy won the primary 63%–33%.
 In the general election, he won re-election to his sixth term, defeating Washington County Commissioner Larry Maggi 64%–36%.